sfe-tsdm/sfe-tsdm.github.io/index.markdown

 The accepted workshop papers will be published in the dedicated ICDMW proceedings published by the IEEE Computer Society Press.

+If you have any questions, feel free to contact the workshop organizers:
+- **Ben Fulcher**: ben.fulcher@sydney.edu.au
+- **Andreas W. Kempa-Liehr**: a.kempa-liehr@auckland.ac.nz

 ## Key Dates
 - **Workshop paper submissions**: September 3, 2021
 - **Workshop paper notifications**: September 24, 2021